T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Experiments

 \subsection{Qualitative Comparisons}

-For qualitative comparison, we compare our method to SpotLessSplats~\cite{sabour2024spotlesssplats} and Robust3DGS~\cite{ungermann2024robust}.
-Fig.~\ref{fig:onthego_vis} and~\ref{fig:t3dgs_vis} show that our method has very few false negatives and robustly detects transients.
-For example, on the On-the-go dataset most of the methods struggle with high-frequency details and distant objects, as both generally reconstruct slower than the rest of the scene, and therefore confuse RGB residuals-based and similar methods.
-However, due to the introduction of our robust loss, such artifacts generally disappear from our dynamic maps.
-While our masks are less sharp, as we upsample them from low-resolution DINOv2 patches, techniques such as guided upsampling can improve performance of our method, however we leave this topic to following works.
-It should be noted, that SpotLessSplats~\cite{sabour2024spotlesssplats} use features obtained from higher-resolution images, while we compute our features on a lower resolution, the same resolution used for training 3DGS.
+For qualitative evaluation, we compare our method to SpotLessSplats~\cite{sabour2024spotlesssplats}, Robust3DGS~\cite{ungermann2024robust}, and WildGaussians~\cite{kulhanek2024wildgaussians}.
+Fig.~\ref{fig:onthego_vis} and~\ref{fig:t3dgs_vis_cut} demonstrate that our method minimizes false negatives and effectively detects transients.
+For example, in the On-the-go dataset, most methods struggle with high-frequency details and distant objects, as these elements are typically reconstructed more slowly than the rest of the scene, leading to inaccuracies in RGB residual-based approaches.
+However, due to our robust loss function, such artifacts are largely eliminated from our dynamic maps.
+Notably, SpotLessSplats uses features obtained from higher-resolution images, while we extract features at a lower resolution, the same resolution used for training 3DGS.

-For our \textit{T-3DGS} dataset, we additionally utilize the SAM-based mask propagation module to propagate object-aware masks for semi-transient objects as shown in Fig.~\ref{fig:t3dgs_vis}.
-While most methods would benefit from such a technique in principle, our masks have higher quality and fewer wrong detections.
-Applying mask propagation to other methods risks propagating errors.
+For our \emph{T-3DGS} dataset, we additionally utilize the SAM-based mask propagation module to propagate object-aware masks for semi-transient objects, as shown in Fig.~\ref{fig:t3dgs_vis_cut}.
+Although most methods would theoretically benefit from this technique, our masks are of higher quality and result in fewer incorrect detections.
+Applying mask propagation to other methods may introduce error propagation, as demonstrated in the Supplementary Material.